 Learn about bandwidth throttling and how VPN helps towards an unrestricted internet experience.

 Throttling refers to variable performance in what is otherwise constant performance.
-Bandwidth is the speed at which data travels between two points, and in the case of internet service, it refers to your connection speed to the internet.
+Bandwidth is the speed at which data travels between two points, and in the case of internet service, or bandwidth throttling it refers to your connection speed to the internet.

 If you have a 100Mbps (Mega Bits Per Second) connection, that means your effective download bandwidth is 12.5MBps (MegaBytes Per Second), as there are 8 bits in a single byte.